JeremyRubin/pleb.fi/content/events/miami2022.md

-to make the event more inclusive, you can also have a 'remote only' +1 teammate, just let us know in advance who they are. in the spirit of getting real remote participants, we encourage remotes to be e.g. 2 hours+ away from austin (if you see them during the event in person it's a disqualifier). interested in being a remote hacker? either ask your friends attending or [sign up](https://docs.google.com/forms/d/e/1FAIpQLSciVZi5Ots5z5BXdPTxxd-ygPcFf5YpQWTDgglIi-_Y0hLOvw/viewform) to share your info with teams.
+to make the event more inclusive, you can also have a 'remote only' +1 teammate, just let us know in advance who they are. in the spirit of getting real remote participants, we encourage remotes to be e.g. 2 hours+ away from miami (if you see them during the event in person it's a disqualifier). interested in being a remote hacker? either ask your friends attending or [sign up](https://docs.google.com/forms/d/e/1FAIpQLSciVZi5Ots5z5BXdPTxxd-ygPcFf5YpQWTDgglIi-_Y0hLOvw/viewform) to share your info with teams.